 NOTE: Interim imaging checks can be done with ease if the sample is a TMA or single slide.
 If, however, the stain is being performed on multiple slides, this may be impractical, and this step may be omitted.

 Perform microwave stripping for the second antibody in the protocol, using conditions optimized in the monoplex step.
-Then, proceed with the staining of the second primary antibody (here, BCL2) with the previously optimized HRP-labelled secondary antibody and tyramide-based fluorescent reagent (here, 520, see Table of Materials).
+Then, proceed with the staining of the second primary antibody (here, BCL2) with the HRP-labelled secondary antibody and tyramide-based fluorescent reagent (here, 520, see Table of Materials).
 Check the efficiency of staining under a fluorescent microscope after the completion of the second round of staining.

 Similarly, repeat the procedure using the third, fourth, and fifth antibodies in the sequence (here, c-Myc, CD20, and ki67, respectively, with fluorophores 570, 540, and 620, respectively).
 Perform imaging checks in between each step if feasible.